tobiaskatsch/GatedLinearRNN/README.md

   assert y.shape == (batch_size, max_seq_length, output_vocab_size)
   assert carry.shape == (batch_size, n_layers, d_h)
   ```
-  `carry` holds the hidden GateLoop model states for all layers which can be used for fast linear complexity autoregressive inference.
+  `carry` holds the hidden GatedLinearRNN model states for all layers which can be used for fast linear complexity autoregressive inference.

 ## Citation

 If you use this codebase, please cite:
 ```
-@misc{katsch2024gateloop,
+@misc{katsch2024GatedLinearRNN,
-      title={GateLoop: Fully Data-Controlled Linear Recurrence for Sequence Modeling}, author={Tobias Katsch},
+      title={GatedLinearRNN: Fully Data-Controlled Linear Recurrence for Sequence Modeling}, author={Tobias Katsch},
       year={2024},
       eprint={2311.01927},